Jasha10/farmbot/README.md

 # farmbot
 If GNU stow is a "symlink farm manager," this tool will be a multi-purpose farming robot.
+A symlink farmer bot and as well as a package manager manager bot (a robot that manages package managers).

 See INSTALL.md and USAGE.md to get started.